 - Online outreach tools: 535 individuals engaged through online questionnaires for residents and businesses and map.social (community issues mapping tool)

-While a multitude of different issues and opportunities were identified, the following key themes consistently were discussed across all outreach events and engagement tools:
+While a multitude of different issues and opportunities were identified, several key themes consistently were discussed across all outreach events and engagement tools.